thecclub/projects/guess_a_no/README.md

 Batman has been locked inside a room by you(**Joker**) and to get out he has to enter a password which is less than 100, for every wrong move batman makes you mock him with an evil message :grin:.

-You have to go and meet and meet **Harley Quinn**, can you write a program to do this for you.
+You have to go and meet **Harley Quinn**, can you write a program to do this for you.

 Procedure
 -----------